magickw/NoteTaker/README.md

 - [Questions](#questions)

 ## Installation
 `git clone` the repo to your local machine.
-To use this application, please run the following commands:
+To use this application, please run the following command:

 `npm init` -- creates a package.json file for your application.

-And then run the following command to install the dependencies `npm install inquirer`
+And then run the following commands to install the dependencies:
+`npm install inquirer`

 `npm install express`